Getting your prescriptions delivered from the pharmacy is a lifesaver, especially if you are managing multiple prescriptions.

 Most mail order pharmacies are free.
 Additionally, some may even offer cheaper prescriptions depending on your insurance provider.

 For example, delivery times are generally much longer (Amazon Pillpack Setup 2 weeks) and most rely on the USPS for delivery which can cause issues if something happens.

 On top of that, most mail pharmacies restrict the medications they will mail.
 For example, many do not offer delivery of controlled (adderall, hydrocodone, etc.) or refrigerated (insulin, etc.) medications.

 On-demand pharmacies are the newest option for medication delivery.

 They used to account for a relatively small percentage of prescriptions filled each year but that has grown rapidly since the start of the pandemic.

 These pharmacies were built specifically for delivery and deliver medications in hours.

 The most well-known on-demand pharmacies are Alto Pharmacy, NowRx Pharmacy, Capsule, and Medly.

-How Does Prescription Delivery From an On-Demand Pharmacy Work?
+Prescription Delivery From On-Demand Pharmacies